iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/From Lanczos to Conjugate Gradient.md

 $U_k$ is upper triangular, therefore, it's inverse it's also upper triangular, therefore, $U_k^{-T}$ is lower triangular, and because $L_k$ is also lower triangular, their product is a lower triangular matrix, and therefore, the resulting matrix above is lower triangular, however, given that $P_k^TAP_k$ is symmetric, therefore, $U_k^{-T}L_k$ will have to be symmetric as well, and a matrix that is lower triangular and symmetric has to be diagonal.
 Therefore, the columns of $P_k$ are conjugate vectors.

+**However**, we also have the choice to decompose the $T_k$ using LDL decomposition.
+Using that method, we would have made the additional assumption that $T_k$ is symmetric positive definite, however, in the above formulation, no such assumption has been made, and it has the pontential of pointing to other algorithms for definite symmetric system.
+There are a lot of questions to ask, let's skip that in this exerp.

 ---
 ### **The Building up of Recurrences**